 Build your deck!
 Roll dice!
 Fight monsters!
 Gain skills!
 Die permanently!
-Read the Pathfinder Adventure Card Game review!
+Read our Pathfinder Adventure Card Game review!

-PACG is a fully cooperative campaign driven game system with persistent characters, permanent character death, RPG elements and limited deck building mechanics, with many of the cards focused around mitigating the luck of the dice.
-Your party of adventurers (or a solo adventurer!) will fight monsters, encounter traps, gather allies, loot, items and spells and attempt to defeat nefarious villains and their henchmen.
+PACG is a fully cooperative campaign-driven game system with persistent characters, permanent character death, RPG elements, and limited deck-building mechanics, with many of the cards focused on mitigating the luck of the dice.
+Your party of adventurers (or a solo adventurer!) will fight monsters, encounter traps, gather allies, loot, items, and spells, and attempt to defeat nefarious villains and their henchmen.

-Each base game comes with 7 character classes for players to choose from and can accomodate 1-4 players out of the box.
-Each set also has an additional Character Add On pack that includes 4 additional classes and allows you to expand the game up to 6 players.
-Each base game also includes an introductory mini scenario and the first of 6 adventure decks that make up that set’s campaign.
+Each base game comes with seven character classes for players to choose from and can accommodate 1-4 players out of the box.
+Each set also has an additional Character Add-On pack that includes four additional classes and allows you to expand the game up to 6 players.
+Each base game also includes an introductory mini-scenario and the first of 6 adventure decks that make up that set’s campaign.

-To begin a campaign each player will select a character class and build a starting deck of 15 cards.
-This deck will grow and change over time as new cards are earned and weaker cards are replaced with stronger cards.
-The types of cards that characters will build their deck from include weapons, spells, items, armors, allies and blessings.
-For players unfamiliar with the system and how their deck should be built the rulebook includes recommended starting decks for each of the character classes.
+To begin a campaign, each player will select a character class and build a starting deck of 15 cards.
+This deck will grow and change over time as new cards are earned, and weaker cards are replaced with stronger cards.
+The types of cards that characters will build their deck from include weapons, spells, items, armor, allies, and blessings.
+For players unfamiliar with the system and how their deck should be built, the rulebook includes recommended starting decks for each of the character classes.
 Players will then travel to various locations as laid out by the current mission and encounter cards at those locations in an attempt to find and defeat that scenario’s villain.

 One of the game’s most innovative mechanics is that your deck also represents your character’s health.
-As you play through the game you are forced to make choices between using cards to add dice to your rolls, thus mitigating luck, or taking a bigger risk but keeping more cards in your hand.
-Every card discarded also effectively counts as a hit-point lost.
-If you ever run out of cards in your deck and you are required to draw a card your character is killed.
-If your character dies you will need to create a new character to continue.
-This lends a press-your-luck mechanic to the game which can lead to some very exciting encounters.
+As you play through the game, you are forced to make choices between using cards to add dice to your rolls, thus mitigating luck, or taking a bigger risk but keeping more cards in your hand.
+Every card discarded effectively counts as a hit-point lost.
+If you ever run out of cards in your deck and you are required to draw a card, your character is killed.
+If your character dies, you will need to create a new character to continue.
+This lends a press-your-luck mechanic to the game, which can lead to some very exciting encounters.

-The base sets play nearly identically to each other with the only major difference being theme.
-Rise of the Runelords has a more traditional fantasy theme while Skull and Shackles carries a pirate heavy theme.
+The base sets play nearly identically to each other, with the only major difference being the theme.
+Rise of the Runelords has a more traditional fantasy theme, while Skull and Shackles carries a heavy pirate theme.
 You can choose either game without having to worry about picking the lesser version.
-There is a caveat here though.
+There is a caveat here, though.
 A series of 7 Class Decks were released alongside Skull and Shackles.

 A note on “chrome”: The game comes with cards for each character to mark as your character gains power over time.
 Paizo offers free character sheet downloads here for you to print and use in place of the character cards provided with the game.
 Also, each base set comes with only a single set of dice.
 I would highly recommend buying additional sets as you will often need to roll multiple similar dice.